c0ffee0wl/terminator-tab-numbers-plugin/README.md

 ### Numbers Not Updating
 1. Check debug output: Run `terminator -d` to see plugin messages
 2. Verify plugin is enabled in Preferences → Plugins
-3. Try the minimal optimized version if issues persist
+3. Restart Terminator completely to reload the plugin

 ### Performance Issues
-1. Use `tab_numbers_minimal_optimized.py` for better performance
-2. Adjust timer frequency (see Configuration section)
-3. Monitor with `htop` or similar tools
+1. Monitor with `htop` or similar tools if you experience issues
+2. Check debug output with `terminator -d` to identify bottlenecks

 ### Contributing